-When it comes to celebrating the spookiest holiday of the year with your family, especially while on vacation, it can often be difficult to find family-friendly events; fortunately, the San Antonio region is full of celebrations and activities that are sure to put your kids in the Halloween spirit.
+When it comes to celebrating the spookiest holiday of the year with your family, especially while on vacation, it can sometimes be difficult to find family-friendly events.
+Fortunately, the San Antonio region is full of celebrations and activities that will be sure to put your kids in the Halloween spirit.

-From haunted houses too scary for younger children to a kid-friendly parade of floating coffins along the Riverwalk, there are Halloween attractions aplenty in San Antonio all October long.
-Whether you're just in town for a family vacation or live in the area and want a special treat for this holiday season, check out these great events happening in 2018.
+From scary haunted houses to a kid-friendly parade of floating coffins along the Riverwalk, there are Halloween attractions aplenty in San Antonio all October long.

-Capitalizing on the superstitions surrounding the number 13, this haunted house is one of San Antonio's biggest scary attractions each year, packed with Hollywood-style special effects and spooky twists and turns.
-Located just a few blocks from the Alamo and the San Antonio Riverwalk in a building that's over 100 years old, this haunted attraction opens in late September each year.
+Capitalizing on the superstitions surrounding the number 13, this haunted house is one of San Antonio's biggest and scariest attraction, packed with Hollywood-style special effects and spooky twists and turns.
+It's located just a few blocks from the Alamo and the San Antonio Riverwalk in a building that's over 100 years old.

-This free festival will take place on October 26, 2018, from 6 to 10:30 p.m. and features two separate parties: one for adults at the Arneson River Theatre in La Villita and one for the whole family at the Shops at Rivercenter.
-The adult party will feature a group dance to Michael Jackson's "Thriller," holiday-inspired performances, and the costume contest, and the family party will feature a live DJ, family and kid's costume contests, and trick-or-treating along the Riverwalk.
-The river parade, which runs from 8 to 9 p.m., will be visible from both events.
+This free festival features two separate parties: one for adults at the Arneson River Theatre in La Villita and one for the whole family at the Shops at Rivercenter, also known as Haunted River, Jr. The adult party will feature Halloween-inspired performances, an adult costume contest, and more, while the family party will feature a live DJ, family and kid's costume contests, and trick-or-treating along the Riverwalk.

-From September 28 to October 28, 2018, SeaWorld San Antonio will transform into a land of nightmares with five special scare zones, four haunted houses, and several Halloween bars.
-During this month, you can also enjoy a series of spooky-themed performances including the Shamu's Rockin' Creepshow, staring the park's famous killer whale.
+In late September, SeaWorld San Antonio will transform into a land of nightmares with five special scare zones, four haunted houses, and several Halloween bars.

 While you can still enjoy all of SeaWorld's various attractions during the daytime this month—including kid-friendly games, activities, and performances—the park turns up the level of fright around sunset each night, which may be too scary for younger children.

-A staple for children and families in the area each year, the Zoo Boo at the San Antonio Zoo happens every weekend (Saturday and Sunday day) from September 22 through October 28.
+A staple for children and families in the area each year, the Zoo Boo at the San Antonio Zoo is on every weekend from late September until Halloween.
+This family-friendly, non-scary series of events features pumpkin painting, dance parties, a hay maze, trick-or-treat stations throughout the zoo, and sometimes costume contests.

 Admission to the San Antonio Zoo automatically grants you and your family access to these holiday-themed games and activities, but you'll have to pay a little extra to take a ride on the Zoo Boo Express train.

 These ghost tours take you to some of San Antonio's historic haunted locations.
-From the first Spanish settlements in 1691 to the famous last stand of the Alamo, you'll learn about the haunted history of one of Texas' first settlements on one of four special tours including the Ghost Bus Tour, the Haunted History Walk, the Dinner Tour, the Ghosts From the Grave Cemetary Tour, and the Mystery & History of the Menger Hotel Tour, which takes guests through the "Most Haunted Hotel in Texas."
+From the first Spanish settlements in 1691 to the famous last stand of the Alamo, you'll learn about the haunted history of one of Texas' first settlements on one of four special tours.

 You can book individual or group tickets online or head to the Tour Office, located outside the Menger Hotel across from the Rivercenter Mall.
 Tours are available on select dates throughout the year, including all month long in October.